-- 1) Students should submit written requests with supporting documentation at least four weeks prior to the beginning of the first day of classes or as soon as practical. - 2) Provide appropriate documentation of the disability to the Director of Nursing. - 3) Meet with the Director of Nursing to review the request and appropriate/reasonable accommodations. - 4) Agree to appropriate accommodations as it will be written in the Letter of Accommodation(s). - 5) The Director of Nursing will inform faculty and staff about accommodations to be made for the student.
+1) Students should submit written requests with supporting documentation at least four weeks prior to the beginning of the first day of classes or as soon as practical.

+- 2) Provide appropriate documentation of the disability to the Director of Nursing. - 3) Meet with the Director of Nursing to review the request and appropriate/reasonable accommodations. - 4) Agree to appropriate accommodations as it will be written in the Letter of Accommodation(s).